nowkyyl/simple-memory-manipulate/README.md

-its not complete, and its not working 🥔
+its not complete and its not working 🥔

+I'll probably never fix